Language for Change

-Language for Change is a grant-making scheme launched by the Foundation in 2015.
-It has two key objectives:
+Language for Change was a grant-making scheme launched by the Foundation in 2015.
+It had two key objectives:

 - Developing and trialling language-based interventions for ex/offenders or those working with them which will help ex/offenders with English as a Second Language to better access education, employment and rehabilitation support

 - Building and sharing knowledge about the impact of, and removal of, the language barrier to rehabilitation